 The Office of Admissions handles all inquiries and admissions decisions.
 The Office of International Affairs handles all immigration issues including the preparation of I-20s for international students.
 Once you are enrolled, the Office of International Affairs provides a wide variety of services to help you adjust to your new educational, cultural, and social environment from international food fairs to orientation on subway travel.

 Applying to Pratt

-To apply as an international student, complete the online application after reading the application requirements for your level: Links to each level (high school applicant, transfer) are on the Navigation Menu.
+To apply as an international student, complete your application using the Common App if you are a first-year high school applicant.
+If you are a transfer applicant from another college, please apply using Pratt’s online application after reading the application requirements for your level: Links to each level (high school applicant, transfer) are on the Navigation Menu.
 Note: Please make sure you use a credit card.
 The site does not accept international debit cards.

 English Language Test Scores

 High School Applicant Requirements: *All international high school applicants must submit results from either the TOEFL, TOEFL Home Edition, TOEFL ITP Plus, IELTS, IELTS Indicator, Pearson Test of English (PTE), Duolingo, or SAT/ACT.
 We encourage international students to submit both an English test and an SAT if they have taken it.
 International applicants whose first language is English should submit the SAT/ACT if possible, but we will accept any of the listed exams.
 Note that Pratt accepts the TOEFL My Best Score, and note that Pratt also superscores SAT and ACT.